You've seen the memes. "There's no tired like end of year teacher tired!" The end of the school year is exhausting.

 If you don't have enough board games for the class, have students bring in some of their favorite games.
 You could also provide puzzles, let students play computer games, or find some printable games online.

 If you are spending the whole day celebrating the end of the year, then plan a few easy group games for students to play whole class.
 Relays are always easy to set up and prepare.
+Paper snowball fights are always fun.
 Or play a classic, quieter game like Telephone.

 4. Have an Ice Cream Party